 When To Use Gua Sha In Your Skincare Routine

-Similarly, it’s crucial to know the best time of day to incorporate a gua sha tool into your regimen.
-But before you even get to that, it may be a good idea to familiarize yourself with what gua sha is, how it works, and whether or not it’s compatible with acne-prone skin.
+Similarly, it’s crucial to know when to use gua sha in your skincare routine.
+Before you even get to that, though, it may be a good idea to familiarize yourself with what gua sha is, how it works, and whether or not it’s compatible with acne-prone skin.
 So let’s get into it!

 What Is Gua Sha?